snps-steve/Top-Black-Duck-Issues/README.md

 Usage
 Prepare Configuration

+Or, you can let the script try to install the requests library with pip.

-Ensure you have a .env file in the same directory with the following variables:
+You can either create a .env file in the same directory with the following variables:

 BASEURL=<Your API Base URL>
 API_TOKEN=<Your API Token>
-Run the Script
+project=<project name>
+project_version=<project version>

+Or you can let the script prompt you for these pieces of information.

 Execute the script using Python:

-python script_name.py
+python top.py
 If a .env file is detected, you will be prompted to confirm or enter the project name, version name, base URL, and API token.

 View Results